-• The maximum number of index names that can be used in a table hint is limited only by the maximum length of a SQL statement (64 KB).
+- The maximum number of index names that can be used in a table hint is limited only by the maximum length of a SQL statement (64 KB). - The index name within a table hint must not be fully qualified with the table name.